- July 25, 2019

 - Category: Business planning, Innovation, Startups

-Part of what defines a high-tech market is the tendency of its members to reference each other when making buying decisions.
+When doing go-to-market planning, is it critical to recognize the tendency of buyers to reference each other when making buying decisions.

 Between each phase of the cycle there are dead zones, representing a disassociation between any two groups.
 The difficulty any group will have in accepting a new product is: if it is presented the same way as it was to the group to its immediate left.
 An adoption dead zone exists between Early Adopters and the “mainstream” Early Majority.
-Many high-tech ventures fail trying to make the necessary transition.
+Many high-tech ventures fail trying to make the necessary transition because it hasn’t been included in their go-to-market planning.

 While technology development is critical, high-tech leaders usually win by building the right product to uniquely address a recognized pain in the market at the right time, and executing on this product and market strategy on a timely basis.